How to Become a Licensed Counselor

 In general, states typically require 2,000-3,000 supervised hours, or approximately 12-18 months.
 Some states require you to apply for a license, usually called an associate license, to perform supervised work.
 Check your state’s requirements for how to become a licensed counselor for details.

-Pass the National Counseling Examination
+Pass the National Counseling Examination:

 The next step is passing a national counseling examination.
 The examination may vary by license type, but most counselors take the National Counseling Examination or the National Clinical Mental Health Counseling Examination.
 Check your state regulations on how to become a licensed counselor to see which exam you should take.